cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial_stat_routines/stat_routines.md

 ### Uncertainty intervals from first principles

 All the methods mentioned above rely on Wilks' theorem, which only holds under certain conditions.
-In some cases, particularly those of low statistics or where the yield depends quadratically on the parameter of interest, Wilks' theorem will not be a good approximation.
+In some cases, particularly those of low statistics or some other cases, such as sometimes when the yield depends quadratically on the parameter of interest, Wilks' theorem will not be a good approximation.

 One thing you can do is check the uncertainty intervals explicitly, following the Neyman Construction.
-In order to do this you would scan your signal strength parameter `r`, at each value generating a set of pseudodata toys to determine the expected distribution of the test statistic $t_0$.
+In order to do this you would scan your signal strength parameter `r`, at each value generating a set of pseudodata toys to determine the expected distribution of the test statistic $t_\mu$ under the hypothesis that the true signal strength is $\mu$.
 Then, you can check the distribution of $t_\mu$ and find the critical value of the test statistic, $t'$, such that:

 $$ \int_{t'}^{\infty} p(t_{\mu}) \mathrm{d}t_{\mu} =(1 - \mathrm{CL}) $$